What is sinusitis?

 What does treatment involve?

-Your GP may give you antibiotics or steroid sprays, but if the symptoms remain after these treatments then functional endoscopic sinus surgery (FESS) may be recommended.
+Your GP may give you antibiotics or sprays, but if the symptoms remain after these treatments then functional endoscopic sinus surgery (FESS) may be recommended.
 This is a common operation performed under general anaesthetic where an endoscope is used to improve the functioning of your sinuses.

 When will I recover?